Online platforms are places we can connect, express, learn and explore.

 Belong To want to create a world where LGBTQ+ young people are equal, safe and valued both online and offline.
 Explore the site to learn more about how we can make our social media a better place to be.

-But what happens when this content is not true or doesn’t give the full picture?
+Verifying information on social media is more essential now than it has ever been.
+What happens when content we see is not true or doesn’t give the full picture?
 Do you know false information when you see it?

 What are misinformation and disinformation?
 Misinformation is false information sometimes spread accidentally.
 Disinformation is false information put out deliberately to mislead people.